Dolphiq/craft3-forms/README.md

     </p>
     ```

-2. `contactMailCustomer.php` This file contains the email that will be send to the person who filled in the form. (if there is an `email` attribute available en it is filled in)
+2. `contactMailCustomer.php` This file contains the email that will be send to the person who filled in the form (if there is an `email` attribute available en it is filled in).

     You can use the `$model` variable to get attributes from the filled in form.
-This way you can personalize the email
+This way you can personalize the email.

     ```php
     <?php